icarofua/vehicle-rear/README.md

 ![Alt text](fig3.png)

 As part of this work, we created an important dataset for vehicle re-identification with more than three hours of videos spanning almost 3,000 vehicles.
-The [dataset](http://www.inf.ufpr.br/vri/databases/vehicle-reid/data.tgz) and [videos](http://www.inf.ufpr.br/vri/databases/vehicle-reid/videos.tgz) are publicly available.

 ## 1. Installation of the packages
 pip install keras tensorflow scikit-learn futures imgaug